cosmos/governance/proposals/2021-01-delay-stargate-upgrade/README.md

 The Stargate team is recommending that the Cosmos Hub reschedule the next upgrade to a new commit hash.
 The new commit hash is expected to be available on Tuesday Jan 26th with a new upgrade proposal immediately after.

 This governance proposal will signal that [proposal 35](https://www.mintscan.io/cosmos/proposals/35) will not be executed.
-The Hub governance will vote on forthcoming proposal aiming for a final upgrade on Feb 11th.
+The Hub governance will vote on forthcoming proposal aiming for a final upgrade.
+The earliest target date would be February 11th.
+Given that Lunar New Year is on Feb 12th.
+The next best date in Feb 18th 06:00UTC.

 We are recommending the delay for the following reasons.